tymyrddin/blue/source/docs/home/threats/README.md

 ## Malware timeshares

-Shared devices mean little Timmy’s "free Minecraft mod" is really a backdoor, and Grandma’s "special email link" just enrolled your router in a botnet.

-* Stats don’t lie: 60% of kids’ apps leak data to ad trackers (and the other 40% just haven’t been caught yet).
+Shared devices mean little Timmy’s "free Minecraft mod" is really a backdoor, and Grandma’s "special email link" just enrolled our router in a botnet.
+Stats don’t lie: 60% of kids’ apps leak data to ad trackers (and the other 40% just haven’t been caught yet).

 ## Security as a luxury